John Bean (MacBean, MacBayne) b. < 1634? d. 24 January 1717

 burial: 1714, Old Meeting House Yard, Congretional Church Yard, Exeter, Rockingham Co., New Hampshire, United States

-marriage: Hannah Lissen , Exter, New Hampshire, United States
+marriage: Hannah Lissen , Exeter (New Hampshire), United States

-marriage: Margaret Lissen , Exeter, Rochingham Co., New Hampshire, United States
+marriage: Margaret Lissen , Exeter (New Hampshire), United States

-death: 24 January 1717, Exeter, Rockingham Co., New Hampshire, United States, Church Yard of the Congregational Church
+death: 24 January 1717, Exeter (New Hampshire), United States, Church Yard of the Congregational Church

 Children